ln-P/Resume/docs/README.md

 ### Who am I?

-Economist who like to transforms problems into code.
+Economist who likes to transforms problems into code.
 I have broad analytical experience from cartel overcharge estimations and European framework post-evaluation to topic modelling and default rates forecasting.
 In my free time, I enjoy sharing food with my family and solving boulder problems.

 ___